Preserve Habitat Connectivity

 How Does Climate Change Increase the Importance of Habitat connectivity?

 Rising temperatures and changing climatic conditions are already causing some species — plants and animals — to push their established ranges further north or into higher elevation areas.
-For example, New England’s sugar maples are already shifting their ranges further north and to higher elevations.
+For example, the Forest Service's Northeastern Research Station published a study suggesting many tree species are already shifting their ranges further north and to higher elevations.
 Habitat connectivity facilitates this process, allowing animals to seek out new territory or escape newly-invading predators or competitors.

 Numerous Efforts Are Already Underway to Preserve Habitat Connectivity